juristr/codehacks/architecture/CleanArchitecture/README.md

 ![](./docs/imgs/flow_mvc_interactor.png)

-Zooming into that scenario we'd have
+Zooming into that scenario we'd have that the user interacts with the Delivery Mechanism (UI)...

 ![](./docs/imgs/flow_requestmodel_creation.png)